irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_nwcrg_minutes.md

  - added a section on security and privacy.
 Got some more comments, plan to address them, respin the draft, then try to get RG last call.

-Commen (DaveO with ICNRG Chair hat on): give ICNRG a chance to review the next version, then we’ll have advice about readiness for NWCRG Last Call.
+Comment (DaveO with ICNRG Chair hat on): give ICNRG a chance to review the next version, then we’ll have advice about readiness for NWCRG Last Call.

 ## 04- "RLNC Background and Practical Considerations / RLNC Based Symbol Representation" (Kerim Fouli and Muriel Medard, remote)
-[draft-heide-nwcrg-rlnc-background and draft-heide-nwcrg-rlnc]
+(draft-heide-nwcrg-rlnc-background and draft-heide-nwcrg-rlnc)

 Separated background and symbol representation into different drafts.
 Latest comments (Salvatore and DaveO) will be addressed in next version.

-Q (Vincent): On slide 5, mentioned dynamic number of coefficients and symbols, but with a 4-bit field you’re are rather limited.
+Q (Vincent): On slide 5, you mention a dynamic number of coefficients/symbols but with a 4-bit field you’re are rather limited.
 A (Kerim): We thought there was a large field and small field.
 I will go back and check.
 A (Muriel): If using as a seed, it's different, you have more choices.

-Comment(Vincent): Need to tradeoff flexibility with detailed and efficient symbol representation.
+Comment (Vincent): Need to tradeoff flexibility with detailed and efficient symbol representation.
 It's a difficult exercise that needs to be discussed on the list.
 A (Kerim): We might have different symbol representations for different classes of applications.
-A (Muriel) We already had different representations in different implementations in the past.
+A (Muriel): We already had different representations in different implementations in the past.

 Q (Vincent): Do you intent to include more representations in this document?
 What’s the view for evolution?
-A (Kerim): Not necessarily, might have different documents for different applications.
+A (Kerim): Not necessarily, might have different documents for different applications and different representations.
 	Topic for further discussion.
 Having one to bash on is useful to act as a baseline and is concrete.
 Comment (Vincent): Agree.

 Q (Vincent): Plan to have PRNG (pseudo-random number generator) flexibility?
-A (Muriel) Goal of  draft is to have a baseline concrete representation.
+A (Muriel): Goal of  draft is to have a baseline concrete representation.
 It's a narrow but concreate and useful contribution.

 ## 05- "Adding Forward Erasure Correction to QUIC" (François Michel)